fungusakafungus/cloudformation-jsonschema/README.md

 Many things are validated, but some are not: attributes and resource property types are not validated yet.
 Some resource properties are not parsed properly.

+Preliminary hosted version of schema can be found at http://fungusakafungus.github.io/cloudformation-jsonschema/v0.1/schema.json

 [![Build Status](https://travis-ci.org/fungusakafungus/cloudformation-jsonschema.svg?branch=master)](https://travis-ci.org/fungusakafungus/cloudformation-jsonschema)

 ### how to use